NicolasPetton/Indium/sphinx-doc/setup.rst

 To do that, place an empty ``.indium`` marker file in the root folder where your **web server serves static files**.

-The ``.indium`` file should not always be placed in the directory that contains your JavaScript files.
-It has to be in the root folder containing static files.
+The root folder where the ``.indium`` file should be put is not always the directory that contains your JavaScript files.
+It should to be the root folder containing static files.
 Most of the time, it is at least one level above.

 Given the following project structure: ::